B1umenkrAn2/Website/README.md

 #### 1.5 End of deployment server

-For now, Everything should set down. test all the function access http://localhost/
+Now everything should be configured.
+Test all feature by access http://localhost/